vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ~~~

 The [vsg::Visitor](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Visitor.h) and [vsg::ConstVisitor](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/ConstVisitor.h) based class provide virtual apply(..) methods for each type that that visitor supports.
-Almost all scene graph related objects have entries in the Visitor & ConstVisitor classes, follows is a small snippet of these :
+Almost all scene graph related objects have entries in the Visitor & ConstVisitor classes, follows is a small snippet of these (click the [Visitor.h](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Visitor.h) link for the full list) :

 ~~~ cpp